 This has the highest price tag of any NordicTrack treadmill.
 It is rightly a dream machine for any home user.
 It is big, 194cms long and a 100cms wide – with a 155kg weight.
 The huge touchscreen dominates.
 The incline and speed of the workout can be controlled remotely by the trainer during live sessions.

-You can see a video of this top of the range incline trainer in action – and check the latest price – over on this product page on the NordicTrack.co.uk website.
+You can see the in-stock incline trainers – and grab regular discounts – over on this dedicated NordicTrack treadmills page at the giant Best the range incline trainer in action – and check the latest price – over on this official product page at nordictrack.co.uk.

 You get a lot of the features of the X32i with the X22i.
 The key differences are the size of the HD screen – plus smaller overall dimensions and running surface.
 Here are the key features:

 This unit is a little smaller than the one above, though it still weighs in at an impressive 153kgs.
 It is 179cms long, 100cms wide and 184cms tall at the top of the HD console.
 While smaller than on the X32i model, the 22-inch screen is still impressive – this is bigger than a laptop screen, had vivid colours and you can adjust the treadmill controls with a single touch.

 Again, there is a video, close up gallery, full spec, and the latest price for this model on this dedicated product page at nordictrack.co.uk.